-- Fast growing trees such as poplars, willows, ailanthus, Chinese elm, silver maple and boxelder.
-(These species will normally have weak limb structure and/or brittle wood.) - Spindly pine trees that are likely to fall across the line during high wind or ice conditions. - 2.6.4 Conditions Under Which Trees Should Be Considered for Cutting Down - Large-maturing tree species that have been rounded-over in the past and have no future chance for reasonable natural development. - Trees identified as "danger/hazard trees" defined as those which are badly decayed, diseased, "Widowmakers", broken or detached limbs or trunk, dead or dying trees.

-- Trees growing in shallow soil or with shallow root systems subject to wind throw. - Trees prone to structurally unsound limb junctions (or included bark). - Trees that can be cut down more economically than pruned. - Trees that otherwise jeopardize obtaining adequate clearance. - Trees hindering access or maintenance of the electric distribution system.
+- Spindly pine trees that are likely to fall across the line during high wind or ice conditions. - 2.6.4 Conditions Under Which Trees Should Be Considered for Cutting Down - Large-maturing tree species that have been rounded-over in the past and have no future chance for reasonable natural development. - Trees identified as "danger/hazard trees" defined as those which are badly d a m a g e d, decayed, diseased, "Widowmakers", broken or detached limbs or trunk, leaning, dead or dying trees. - Trees growing in shallow soil or with shallow root systems subject to wind throw. - Trees prone to structurally unsound limb junctions (or included bark). - Trees that can be cut down more economically than pruned. - Trees that otherwise jeopardize obtaining adequate clearance. - Trees hindering access or maintenance of the electric distribution system.